• Skip to primary navigation

 a close up of a small bowl of soy sauce with garlic powder floating on top sits on top of rows of roasted asparagus

-Roasted asparagus with soy sauce and garlic is one of those happy accident recipes that started with me making a mistake and ended with me discovering a whole new thing that I like.
+Crispy roasted asparagus with soy sauce and garlic is one of those happy accident recipes (like my flaky brown butter cinnamon roll pancakes) that started with a mistake and ended with me discovering a whole new thing that I like.

 Since I had the asparagus, I decided I might as well give it a try with the soy sauce and garlic anyway.
 So I blistered the asparagus in a cast iron pan over high heat, doused it with some aged soy sauce I picked up at an Asian grocery store, set off the smoke alarm (oops), and was shocked and delighted to learn I LIKE ASPARAGUS.